letapicode/i-ask-therefore-i-create/steps_summary.md

   and compliance enforcement.

 ## PR <pending> - Data connectors API integration

 - Added `/api/connectors` GET, POST and DELETE routes in the orchestrator with DynamoDB persistence.
 - Portal connectors page now loads and saves connector keys via the API.
 - Documented available connectors and API usage in `edge-connectors.md`.

+## PR <pending> - Plugin installation flow

+- Created plugins service to store install counts and ratings.
+- Added `/api/plugins` install and remove endpoints in the orchestrator and included plugins when dispatching jobs.
+- Portal marketplace page now provides install buttons and rating inputs.
+- Documented the plugin submission process in `plugin-marketplace.md`.

+## PR <pending> - Optimize plugin service

+- Cached plugin metadata in memory to reduce file I/O and added test helpers to reset state.